The global behaviors for defocusing wave equations in two dimensional exterior region: Introduction

 The rest of paper is organized as follows.
 In the next section, we give a quick sketch of the corresponding local and global existence to \eqref{Eq:oe}.
-In third section, we give the proof of \Tm{Tm:ped} by using the energy method.
-In forth section, we give the proof of \Tm{Tm:pd} by applying a kind of uniformly Gagliardo-Nirenberg inequality.
-In the last section, we establish a weak version of Strichartz estimate and give the proof of \Tm{Tm:sr}.
+In the third section, we give the proof of \Tm{Tm:ped} by using the energy method.
+In the fourth section, we give the proof of \Tm{Tm:pd} by applying a kind of uniform Gagliardo-Nirenberg inequality.
+In the last section, we establish a mixed time-space estimate and give the proof of \Tm{Tm:sr}.